Dynamic nuclear polarization: Overhauser effect

 The so-called electron-nucleus cross-relaxation, which is responsible for the DNP phenomenon is caused by rotational and translational modulation of the electron-nucleus hyperfine coupling.
 The theory of this process is based essentially on the second-order time-dependent perturbation theory solution of the von Neumann equation for the spin density matrix.

 While the Overhauser effect relies on time-dependent electron-nuclear interactions, the remaining polarizing mechanisms rely on time-independent electron-nuclear and electron-electron interactions.

-The solid effect
+Solid effect

 The simplest spin system exhibiting the SE DNP mechanism is an electron-nucleus spin pair.
 The Hamiltonian of the system can be written as: